hashicorp/terraform-guides/infrastructure-as-code/k8s-cluster-acs/README.md

 1. Fork this repository by clicking the Fork button in the upper right corner of the screen and selecting your own personal GitHub account or organization.
 1. Clone the fork to your laptop by running `git clone https://github.com/<your_github_account>/terraform-guides.git`.
+1. If you would like to provision both dev and prod ACS clusters, please do the next two steps.
+If you only want to provision a single cluster, you can just work with the master branch.
-1. Run `git checkout dev` to put yourself on the dev branch of your fork.
+  1. Run `git checkout dev` to create a new dev branch of your fork.
+  1. Run `git push origin dev` to push your dev branch to your fork.
-1. Create a workspace in your TFE organization called k8s-cluster-acs-dev.
+1. Create a workspace in your TFE organization called k8s-cluster-acs-dev if you plan to provision both dev and prod clusters, otherwise k8s-cluster-acs.
-1. Configure the k8s-cluster-acs-dev workspace to connect to the fork of this repository in your own GitHub account.
+1. Configure the k8s-cluster-acs-dev or k8s-cluster-acs workspace to connect to the fork of this repository in your own GitHub account.
-1. Click the "More options" link, set the Terraform Working Directory to "infrastructure-as-code/k8s-cluster-acs" and the VCS Branch to "dev".
+1. Click the "More options" link, set the Terraform Working Directory to "infrastructure-as-code/k8s-cluster-acs" and the VCS Branch to "dev" or "master", matching the branch you are actually using.
+(If you leave this blank, the master branch will be used.)
 1. On the Variables tab of your workspace, add the following variables to the Terraform variables: dns_agent_pool_prefix, dns_master_prefix, environment, resource_group_name, and vault_user.
 We recommend values for the first four of these like "<user>-k8s-agentpool-dev", "<user>-k8s-master-dev", "dev", and "<user>-k8s-example-dev".
 Be sure to set vault_user to your username on the Vault server you are using.
 Note that the dns_agent_pool_prefix and dns_master_prefix values must be unique within Azure.
 If you see errors related to these when provisioning your ACS cluster, please pick different values.
-1. Set the following Environment Variables: VAULT_ADDR to the address of your Vault server including the port (e.g., "http://<your_vault_dns>:8200"), VAULT_TOKEN to your Vault token, and VAULT_SKIP_VERIFY to true (if you have not enabled TLS on your Vault server).
+1. Set the following Environment Variables: VAULT_ADDR to the address of your Vault server including the port (e.g., "http://<your_vault_dns>:8200") and VAULT_TOKEN to your Vault token.
 Be sure to mark the VAULT_TOKEN variable as sensitive so that other people cannot read it.
 1. Click the "Queue Plan" button in the upper right corner of your workspace.
-(Alternatively, you could make some minor change to your dev branch, run `git commit -m "<change_description>"`, and then run `git push origin dev` to push the change you made to GitHub.
-This will trigger a Terraform run in your workspace.)
 1. On the Latest Run tab, you should see a new run.
 If the plan succeeds, you can view the plan and verify that the ACS cluster will be created when you apply your plan.
 1. Click the "Confirm and Apply" button to actually provision your ACS dev cluster.